ivanvc/gollum/README.md

 gollum -- A wiki built on top of Git
 ====================================

+## ABOUT THIS FORK

+This fork contains basic authoring of commit messages.
+It adds two input while editing/creating pages, letting the user to specify its Name and E-Mail.
+These values are then stored in session variables, so they will live until the session expires.
+There's no authentication involved.

 ## DESCRIPTION

 Gollum is a simple wiki system built on top of Git that powers GitHub Wikis.